Skip to main content

 Five types of workplace violence incidents

 Workplace violence is defined as any act or threat of physical violence, harassment, intimidation, or threatening disruptive behavior that occurs at the work site.
-With this definition, types of workplace violence incidents can range anywhere from a theft or a robbery at a convenience store to a full-blown terrorist attack that impacts your organization.
+Types of workplace violence incidents can range anywhere from a theft or a robbery at a convenience store to a full-blown terrorist attack that impacts your organization.

 When developing your workplace violence prevention plan, it is critical that you understand exactly what workplace violence entails.